customer lifetime value

 Ever wonder why some customers come back to your business again and again?
 Why are repeat customers the best revenue generator for your business?

 It is simple yet one of the most important questions you should ask yourself as a business owner!
 Acquiring new customers is challenging and expensive.
-But retaining existing customers are easy if you precisely calculate the customer lifetime value your business has.
+However, retaining existing customers is easy if you precisely calculate the customer lifetime value your business has.

 In this blog, we will cover what is customer lifetime value and how you can calculate CLV; get benefit from it by increasing existing customer value.